 Stream Metabolism

-At each site and for each sampling period, I deployed a dissolved oxygen (DO) probe (miniDOT Submersible Water Logger, Precision Measurement Engineering) in the stream to measure DO in mg L-1 and temperature.
-I also deployed a photosynthetically active radiation (PAR) logger (Odyssey Photosynthetic Active Radiation Logger, Dataflow Systems) on the stream bank within 2 meters of the DO probe to measure light.
-The values obtained were then multiplied by a previously determined correction factor to yield PAR in µmol photons m-2 s-1.
-These two instruments were synchronized to collect data every 10 minutes (first sampling period only) or every 5 minutes for (successive samplings) from 4:00 p.m. on day one to 9:00 a.m. on day three so that n ≥ 41 hrs.
+At each site and for each sampling period, I deployed a dissolved oxygen (DO) probe (miniDOT Submersible Water Logger, Precision Measurement Engineering) in the stream to measure DO (mg L-1) and temperature (°C).
+I also deployed a photosynthetically active radiation (PAR) logger (Odyssey Photosynthetic Active Radiation Logger, Dataflow Systems) on the stream bank within 2 meters of the DO probe to measure PAR as pulses s-1, a proprietary measure that can be converted to PAR (µmol photons m-2 s-1) (CITATION) These two instruments were synchronized to collect data every 10 minutes (first sampling period only) or every 5 minutes for (second and third samplings) from 4:00 p.m. on day one to 9:00 a.m. on day three (≥ 41 h per deployment).